Suvam-10/Rentor-Rentals/README.md

 # Rentor-Rentals
-Rentor is a frontend only bike rental website that uses html, css, js and bootstrap in it developed for local shops I welcome everyone one of you to this project .
+Rentor is a frontend only bike rental website that uses React, html, css, js and bootstrap in it developed for local shops I welcome everyone one of you to this project .
 Rentor is motorcycle rental service website which can be used by any local shops .
 But here, the problem is we don't have backend in this .